argovis/argovis_deployment/README.md

 ## Release Process

-Argovis consists of five microservices, wihch all have their own release process (except for mongo, for which we use the off-the-shelf upstream).
+Argovis consists of four microservices, wihch all have their own release process (except for mongo, for which we use the off-the-shelf upstream).
 See the latest releases of each in the following repos:

  - API
    - GitHub: https://github.com/argovis/argovis_api